mandimf/BugFarm/Home.md

 ### Sections
-The Open Bug Farm wiki consists of a few main parts:
+The Open Bug Farm wiki consists of the following sections:

 * **[[Insect Species Guides]]** - Community information on raising various species
 * **[[Equipment Guides]]** - Community information on equipment useful for farming